Auto parts maker Marelli to discuss Italian plant closure with unions

 The plant manufactures plastic components and processes aluminium components for ICEs.

-(Reporting by Giulio Piovaccari, writing by Keith Weir, editing by Alvise Armellini)
+(Reporting by Giulio Piovaccari; Writing by Keith Weir, Editing by Alvise Armellini and Andrea Ricci)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.